NLPLOGIX-ORG/bootcamp/README.md

 Open Jupyter Notebook by following the steps [here.](https://docs.anaconda.com/anaconda/user-guide/getting-started/#run-python-in-a-jupyter-notebook)

 ## Tableau
-Tableau is a well known data visulization tool that can be used on a variety of different datasets.
+Tableau is a well known data visualization tool that can be used on a variety of different datasets.
 This will allow you to use the data in order to create graphs, chart, maps, etc. in order to better visualize your data, and identify coorelations and trends.

 Steps to install Tableau are included [here.](https://help.tableau.com/current/desktopdeploy/en-us/desktop_deploy_download_and_install.htm)